Frequently Asked Questions

 How are the winners selected in each category?

 The winners will be decided by a combination of the public and Voting Academy votes, weighted equally.
 In the final adjudication, the highest-polling title in each voting group will earn 6 points down to 1 point for the 6th placed title.
 The public and academy points are then aggregated and the title with the highest number of points overall wins.
 In the event of a points tie, the highest score in the academy vote counts as decisive.

 How is the winner of the Book of the Year selected?

 The winners of the individual categories go forward to compete for the title of the overall Irish Book of the Year.
 The winner is decided by a combination of a public and Literary Academy vote.

 What is the Voting Academy?

 The Voting Academy is an aggregate of around 200 bibliophiles – booksellers, librarians, non-shortlisted authors, reviewers, journalists and cultural commentators – who are invited to vote for their preferred winner in each category.

 How do I vote?

-Public voting will be conducted exclusively online at the Irish Book Awards website.
+Public voting on the category awards will be conducted online at the Irish Book Awards website.
 Voting for the An Post Book of the Year will also be conducted via the An Post website